- Fire Prevention

 The Rockford Fire Department has active fire prevention programs for Rockford public and private school children.
-Our presentations are grade appropriate and last approximately 35-45 minutes.
+Our presentations are grade-appropriate and last approximately 35 to 45 minutes.
 The presentations are given in both English and Spanish.
 The presentations are designed around the Illinois State Learning Objectives for each grade level.
-The presentations are exciting multimedia events that actively involve the students with information exchange.
+The presentations are exciting multimedia events that actively involve the students in information exchange.

-Grade 2: “What is 911?” taught by a 911 tele-communicator.
-This class is best taught in individual classes, as it is a hands on demonstration of how to to properly use the 911 emergency system.
+- Grade 2: "What is 911?" taught by a 911 telecommunicator.
+This class is best taught in individual classes, as it is a hands-on demonstration of how to properly use the 911 emergency system.